 - 1 user name, as string

+- 1 session ID, as string

 - 1 mobile platform type

 - 1 application ID (a.k.a. package name), as string

 - 1 device token (a.k.a. registration ID), as string

 - 1 new device token, as string

-Reply can also be an exception of Credits or Notification type.
+Reply can also be an exception of Credits or Notification type; for Credits exceptions, the error code must be either 0 or negative.